Bruno Coutinho (footballer, born 1986)

-Bruno Coutinho Martins (born 21 June 1986 in Porto Alegre) is a Brazilian former professional footballer who played as an attacking midfielder.
+Bruno Coutinho Martins (born 21 June 1986 in Porto Alegre) is a Brazilian professional football manager and former player who played as an attacking midfielder.
+He was most recently the head coach of Inter de Santa Maria.

 In February 2014, Bruno transferred to China League One side Shenzhen Ruby.
-Coutinho last played for Tokyo Verdy in the J. League Division 2.
+He retired at Tokyo Verdy in the J. League Division 2.